SuryaCS719/SuryaCS719/README.md

 ## About Me

-- 🎓 I'm a Computer Science graduate student at UC Santa Cruz, focused on backend systems and distributed computing.
+- I'm a Computer Science graduate student at UC Santa Cruz, focused on distributed and backend systems.
-- 💡 I enjoy building reliable, scalable systems using Go, gRPC, and strong data structures.
-- 🌐 Currently exploring coordination, service orchestration, and system resilience at scale.
-- 🤝 Incoming Software Engineering Intern at **Temporal**, where I’m excited to contribute to cloud infrastructure and developer platforms.
+- I enjoy working on problems involving reliability, scale, and coordination, especially questions about how to build systems that stay consistent and workflows that are easy to reason about.
+- I tend to approach things from first principles.
+I question assumptions, try to simplify wherever I can, and focus on what actually needs to be solved.
+What matters to me is building things that work well, stay reliable, and don't fall apart when requirements change.

 ---

 ## Experience